rigetti/pyquil/CONTRIBUTING.md

 ### Working with the Parser

-Working with the ANTLR parser involves some extra steps, see the [Parser README](pyquil/_parser/README.md) for more information.
-Note that you only need to install ANTLR if you want to change the grammar, simply running the parser involves no additional steps beyond installing PyQuil as usual.
+Working with the ANTLR parser involves some extra steps, so make sure to read the [Parser README](pyquil/_parser/README.md) if you plan on making changes to it.
+Note that you only need to install ANTLR if you want to change the grammar; simply running the parser involves no additional steps beyond installing pyQuil as usual.

 ### Using the Docker Image